The Horses in Our Care

 Bob (In Our Care)

 Cindy is a 20 y/o Belgian mare.
 She joined us from an auction in New York.
-She arrive in good body weight, but needing attention to a swollen hind leg and hoof care.
+She arrived in good body weight, but needing attention to a swollen hind leg and hoof care.

 She has been seen by our veterinarian, had had her hooves corrected and is settling in quite well!
 She will be available for adoption soon.